Complete these important steps right away to ensure you are ready to be a #FutureGopher!

 Let us know that you’re coming, and to reserve your place at the University of Minnesota Twin Cities.
-To confirm your enrollment, you need to submit a nonrefundable $95 confirmation fee by the deadline noted in your admission materials.
-You may do so online.
+To confirm your enrollment, you will need to submit a nonrefundable $95 confirmation fee by the deadline noted in your admission materials.

 Confirmations submitted after the deadline are accepted on a space-available basis.

 Note: the confirmation fee for spring and fall transfer students are listed below:

 - Fall 2024 Transfer students: $150

 Submit Undergraduate New Student I-20 Request